zerocurrencycoin/zero/README.md

 ||VERY HIGH MINING PROFITABILITY||
 ------------------------------------------
-Zero uses an alternative set of parameters taken from the equihash algorithm, this needs atleast 4GB/8GB of RAM.
-Zero is one of the most profitable cryptocurrency’s to mine.
+Zero uses an alternative set of parameters for the Equihash algorithm, which require a GPU with 8GB of RAM.
+Zero is often one of the most profitable cryptocurrencies to mine.

 ||DECENTRALISED PAYMENTS||